Product, Furniture, Ceramics BA (Hons)

 • Pentland Brands Award

-• Formica Award for Excellence and consecutive year on year 1st, 2nd and 3rd prize for excellence from Valentine Clays.
+• Consecutive year on year 1st, 2nd and 3rd prize for excellence from Valentine Clays & Potclays

-Students have also won multiple Keith Brymer Jones ‘promising young designer’ awards, FRANZ Rising Star Global Scholarships, and the GNCCF ‘Best Maker’ awards.
+Students have also won multiple Keith Brymer Jones ‘promising young maker’ awards, FRANZ Rising Star Global Scholarships, and the GNCCF ‘Best Maker’ awards.

 You’ll develop a broad set of design and making skills, learning from our team of expert academics in our dedicated design studio.
 You’ll apply your skills through live projects with world-renowned brands, building a portfolio of innovative and exciting work.
-You can choose to specialise in the third year, tailoring your projects to your target career, whether you want to be a Product Designer, Ceramicist, Furniture Maker or Entrepreneurial Designer-Maker.
+You can can focus on your area of specialism in the third year, tailoring your projects to your target career, whether you want to be a Product Designer, Ceramicist, Furniture Maker or Entrepreneurial Designer-Maker.

 Our course is taught by academics with real-world experience in design and manufacturing, who will be at your side throughout your journey to provide you with the knowledge, skills and support you need to take the first step to a successful career in Product, Furniture, Ceramics.